chunliu/drupal-ansible/README.md

 ## How to use it

 - Configure your Ansible control node to work with Azure.
-See this [Document](https://docs.microsoft.com/azure/developer/ansible/install-on-linux-vm).
+See this [document](https://docs.microsoft.com/azure/developer/ansible/install-on-linux-vm).
 - On the Ansible control node, `git clone https://github.com/chunliu/drupal-vmss-ansible.git`.
 - Update the value of variables in `src/group_vars/all.yml`.
-- Run the playbooks one by one with `ansible-playbook`.
+- Run the playbooks one by one following the sequence with `ansible-playbook`.

 ## Credits